-New College of the Humanities wishes to appoint a part-time, fixed-term, Lecturer for the Faculty of Economics.
+New College of the Humanities wishes to appoint a part-time, fixed-term, Teaching Assistant in Technology & Human Values.

-Applications should be made via this link, by midnight, on Sunday 19 August.
-Please reference your application “ECO0818”.
+Applications should be made via this link by midnight, on Sunday December 9th.
+Please reference your application “TA1118”.
 Participation in the equal opportunities section is encouraged, but voluntary.

 Applications must include a covering letter of no more than one page that highlights teaching specialism, experience, and, where applicable, innovation in teaching; and a curriculum vitae.